 Most recently, the building has been used for Protestant worship.
 Additionally, it also boasts a venue for concerts due to its beautiful acoustics.

-Musée Bartholdi – ending point of Colmar scavenger hunt
+Musée Bartholdi – ending point of Colmar Scavenger Hunt and self-guided tour

 Frederic-Auguste is the most famous son of Colmar.
 The city now has a museum dedicated to the sculptures of Frederic-Auguste in the home where he was born.